Pareto Principle

 Using the Pareto Principle, you may conclude that taking online classes and finding a job in programming (the 20% of activities) will result in the greatest development in your programming skill (the 80% of results).

-As a result, you decide to focus your time exclusively on these two pursuits.
+As a result, you decide to focus your time exclusively on these two objectives.

 Step 5: Monitor and adjust.